jecaro/htagcli/README.md

 The basic syntax of `htagcli` is:

 ```
-$ htagcli COMMAND [OPTIONS] [files FILE1 FILE2 ...|directory --extension mp3 --extension flac DIR]
+$ htagcli COMMAND [OPTIONS] [FILE|DIRECTORY]
 ```

-You can specify the files to operate on in two ways:
-- With the `files` subcommand followed by a list of files
-- With the `directory` subcommand followed by a directory and optional `--extension` options to filter files by extension.
-If no extension is given, `htagcli` defaults to all audio file formats supported by [taglib].
+You can pass as many files or directories as needed.
+Directories are processed recursively.
+For directories, only audio files with extensions supported by [taglib] are considered.
+You can change this with the `--extension` option.

-`htagcli` supports the `--help` option at any level, command or subcommand.
+`htagcli` supports the `--help` option at any level.
 When in doubt, use it to get detailed usage information.

 ## Tag operations

 To display the tags of one or more files, use the `get` command:

 ```
-$ htagcli get files ./data/sample.mp3
+$ htagcli get ./data/sample.mp3
 File: /path/to/htagcli/data/sample.mp3
 Title: title
 Artist: artist